infobloxopen/infoblox-nios-go-client/ipam/docs/DiscoverytaskAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a `DiscoverytaskAPIReferencePutRequest` struct via the builder pattern
+Other parameters are passed through a pointer to a `DiscoverytaskAPIUpdateRequest` struct via the builder pattern

 Name | Type | Description  | Notes